revenkogrisha/CapybaraAdventure/README.md

 * **[Grisha Revenko](https://github.com/revenkogrisha)** - *Game & UI Design, Code, Mediation, Publishing*
 * **[Kristina](https://t.me/krisdvg_10)** - *Graphics, Game Design*

-See also the list of [contributors](https://github.com/revenkogrisha/CapybaraAdventure/contributors) who and how participated in this project.
+See the list of [contributors](https://github.com/revenkogrisha/CapybaraAdventure/contributors) who and how participated in this project.
+**Extra thanks to all** of those who was helping to test the game during its development!
+Love you!

 ## Contributing